KhalilAK/Recipes/README.md

 # Recipe App

 A full-stack recipe management app with a frontend for browsing and adding recipes.
 Recipes are fetched from the **API Ninjas Recipe API**, with a backend layer to manage existing recipes and prevent duplicates.
-Designed to deploy on **Vercel** with serverless API functions.

 ## Screenshots